 The Butte Highlands Joint Venture (BHJV) is the first example of Timberline's strategy to participate in gold production through creative structures.
 Timberline expects to achieve production without assuming the development risk and without dilutive equity financing, burdensome debt financing, or the sale of valuable royalties that would inevitably have been required if the Company funded development itself.

-Timberline management does not foresee any material permitting or regulatory impediments to BHJV receiving its Hard Rock Operating Permit (HROP) in early 2014 and advancing into commercial gold production shortly thereafter.
+Timberline management does not foresee any material permitting or regulatory impediments to BHJV receiving its Hard Rock Operating Permit (HROP) in 2014 and advancing into commercial gold production shortly thereafter.
 In late 2012, BHJV received a draft HROP from the Montana Department of Environmental Quality (MDEQ), along with a Compliance Determination setting forth the MDEQ's determination that the completed application for the operating permit complies with the substantive requirements of Montana's Metal Mine Reclamation Act.
-The MDEQ has projected completion of the final HROP before January 30, 2014.
+The MDEQ continues to work towards completion of the HROP in coordination with the USFS.

 On July 3rd, Timberline reported that the BHJV received the final MPDES water discharge permit for the project from the MDEQ.
 The BHJV has subsequently re-mobilized a crew and equipment to the site in order to conduct further exploration, development, and construction in anticipation of mining once all the required permits are obtained.

 The United States Forest Service continues to coordinate completion of the permit for road use to allow ore haulage.